Marcus Considius Nonianus

 Marcus Considius Nonianus was a praetor in the late Roman Republic, holding the office around 55–50 BC.
-In 49 BC, as civil war was breaking out, the senate assigned him as propraetor to succeed Julius Caesar in the province of Cisalpine Gaul.
+In 49 BC, as civil war was breaking out, the Roman Senate assigned him as propraetor to succeed Julius Caesar in the province of Cisalpine Gaul.
 He served in Campania.

 A denarius, notable for its unique depiction of Venus Erycina, was minted by his contemporary C. Considius Longus (or Paetus) but is sometimes misattributed to him.